DJBlom/DJBlom/README.md

 - 👋 Hi, I’m Dawid.

-- 👀 I am interested in embedded real-time, hard and soft, as well as well as embedded systems.
+- 👀 I am interested in embedded real-time, hard and soft, as well as bare metal embedded systems.
 -
+-    Additionally, I enjoy working on Linux as a desktop or with RT_Preemtpatch as an RTOS.
+-
-- 🌱 I’m currently studying towards my bachelors of science in computer science at
+- 🌱 Currently, I'm studying towards my bachelors of science in computer science at
 -
 -    University of The People, as well as furthering my knowledge of embedded systems design and software
 -